- Religion and Philosophy»

 Step 3: Define the Central Truth

 This means finding the main idea and what the chapter or passage is trying to teach you.
 Finding a summary verse and the climax of the passage will help you greatly in finding the main theme for the passage you are studying.
+Every book has a central topic that it revolves around.

 Once found mark it in a way that you will remember this is the message of the passage.
 Writing in the margins or a separate notebook will help you when returning to the manuscript study.